mpnally/Terrifically-Simple-JSON/README.md

 When you write `true` or `false` in JSON, you are writing a reference using a notation that is specific to booleans.
 Strings can be viewed the same way, although it may take a little more thought to see why this is true (think of different notions for designating the same string).
-Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some operators on them, but operators are outside of the scope of JSON].
+Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to those entities [and perhaps some operators on them, but operators are outside of the scope of JSON].
 JSON has built-in notations for referencing numbers, booleans and strings—for other datatypes, we must state explicitly which datatype and notation we're using, or rely on contextual knowledge.
 This view of datatypes says that in Terrifically Simple JSON, values as well as objects must correspond to entities in the API model.